hydrotik/node-hapi-react-redux-sass-typescript-mongo-webpack-hmr-gulp/README.md

 **Working Features**
 * Server and client side React using Typescript (TSX)
 * Webpack on client side React using Typescript (TSX)
+* Hot Module Reload (HMR) on client side using Webpack
+* Simple Redux implementation using globals spanning across multiple pages and locals using in index within pages
+* Setup using bash scripts
+* Setup using Promptly for setting up manifest config

 #### Run